About Us

 Medical Service Corps, U.S. Navy

-Executive Officer, U.S. Navy Medicine Readiness and Training Command, Rota
+Executive Officer, U.S. Navy Medicine Readiness & Training Command, Rota

 Captain Miller is a former “Army Brat” and native of Pendleton, Indiana, who currently serves as the Executive Officer of U.S. Naval Hospital Rota, Spain.
 He is a 1996 graduate of the University of Evansville, where he played football and earned his Bachelor of Science in business administration, with a focus in healthcare management.
 He honed his business skills in the Indianapolis health care market and in 2002 was competitively selected for Navy Medicine’s Health Services Collegiate Program.
 He was commissioned in 2004 upon completion of his Master of Health Administration from Indiana University.
 His diversity of assignments, on land and at sea, and at home and abroad have allowed him to operate at the tip of the spear and at the edge of a smile!

-During his tours ashore, he served in various positions throughout Navy Medicine to include three consecutive milestone Director for Administration tours at NHC Hawaii, USNH Okinawa and most recently at NMC San Diego.
-During his first assignment at NMC San Diego, he served as the Medical Admin Officer for the Director for Medical Services and the Executive Assistant to the Executive Steering Committee.
-In 2007, he transferred to NH Camp Pendleton where he was dual tasked as the Medical Admin Officer for both the Medical and Surgical Directorates, and also served as the Command Suite Action Officer.
+During his tours ashore, he served in various positions throughout Navy Medicine to include three consecutive milestone Director for Administration tours at Naval Health Clinic Hawaii, U.S. Naval Hospital Okinawa, and most recently at Naval Medical Center San Diego.
+During his first assignment at Naval Medical Center San Diego, he served as the Medical Admin Officer for the Director for Medical Services, and the Executive Assistant to the Executive Steering Committee.
+In 2007, he transferred to Naval Hospital Camp Pendleton, where he was dual tasked as the Medical Admin Officer for the Medical and Surgical Directorates, and also served as the Command Suite Action Officer.
 He also trained as a member of the Fleet Hospital Team, and led daily staff and dependent accountability requirements during the 2007 Camp Pendleton wildfires.
-In 2010, he served as a Department Head of Human Resources at USNH Yokosuka and was instrumental to mission success and personnel accountability during Operation Tomodachi following the March 2011 Tohuku earthquake and tsunami.
-In 2012 he returned to NMC San Diego and served in leadership roles in Human Resources and Patient Administration before being hand-selected to serve as the Assistant Director for Administration launching him along his current Executive Medicine career path.
+In 2010, he served as a Department Head of Human Resources at U.S. Naval Hospital Yokosuka and was instrumental to mission success and personnel accountability during Operation Tomodachi following the March 2011 Tohuku earthquake and tsunami.
+In 2012, he returned to Naval Medical Center San Diego and served in leadership roles in Human Resources and Patient Administration before being hand-selected to serve as the Assistant Director for Administration, launching him along his current Executive Medicine career path.
 He has been a member of the American College of Healthcare Executives since 1999.

-His personal achievements include the Navy and Marine Corps Meritorious Service Medal (four awards), Navy and Marine Corps Commendation Medal (two awards), Navy and Marine Corps Achievement Medal (three awards), various unit and campaign awards, and he is a qualified Surface Warfare Medical Department Officer.
+His personal awards and decorations include the Navy and Marine Corps Meritorious Service Medal (four awards), Navy and Marine Corps Commendation Medal (two awards), Navy and Marine Corps Achievement Medal (three awards), various unit and campaign awards, and is a qualified Surface Warfare Medical Department Officer.

 Frank D. Garza

-Command Master Chief, U.S. Navy Medicine Readiness and Training Command, Rota
+Command Master Chief, U.S. Navy Medicine Readiness & Training Command, Rota

-Master Chief Hospital Corpsman Frank Garza was born on January 22, 1982 in San Antonio, Texas, graduated from John F. Kennedy H.S. class of 2000, and enlisted in the U.S. Navy in August 2001.
+Master Chief Hospital Corpsman Frank Garza was born Jan, 22, 1982 in San Antonio, Texas, graduated from John F. Kennedy High School, class of 2000, and enlisted in the U.S. Navy in August 2001.

 He has served in a myriad of operational sea duty assignments including 1st Marine Division; 2nd Marine Aircraft Wing; 2nd Marine Expeditionary Force; Marine Aircraft Group 26; International Security Assistance Force-Nuristan Provincial Reconstruction Team; and as the Medical Departmental Leading Chief Petty Officer onboard USS Harry S. Truman (CVN 75).

-His previous shore tours include, Naval Hospital Great Lakes, IL; Naval Station Great Lakes Hospital Corpsman “A" School Instructor; Naval Hospital Camp Pendleton, CA; NMRTU Marine Recruit Depot Parris Island, SC; Command Master Chief Navy Medicine Readiness Training Command (NMRTC) and Naval Support Facility (NSF), Beaufort, SC; and is currently serving as Command Master Chief NMRTC Rota, Spain.
+His previous shore tours include, Naval Hospital Great Lakes, IL; Naval Station Great Lakes Hospital Corpsman “A" School Instructor; Naval Hospital Camp Pendleton, Calif.; NMRTU Marine Recruit Depot Parris Island, S.C.; Command Master Chief Navy Medicine Readiness Training Command and Naval Support Facility, Beaufort, S.C.

-HMCM Garza holds a Master's Degree in Administration and Health Care from The University of Incarnate Word, is a graduate of the Command Master Chief/Chief of the Boat Course (Class 224/21050) and the U.S. Navy Senior Enlisted Academy (Class 192/Gold).
+HMCM Garza holds a master's degree in administration and health care from The University of Incarnate Word, is a graduate of the Command Master Chief/Chief of the Boat Course (Class 224/21050), and the U.S. Navy Senior Enlisted Academy (Class 192/Gold).
 He has earned the warfare designations, Enlisted Fleet Marine Force Warfare Specialist, Enlisted Surface Warfare Specialist, Enlisted Aviation Warfare Specialist, Enlisted Information Warfare Specialist, Marine Combat Aircrew, U.S. Army Basic Aviation Badge, U.S. Army Combat Medical Badge and U.S Navy Master Training Specialist.
-His awards include the Meritorious Service Medal, Air Medal w/2 Strike/Flights, Navy & Marine Corps Commendation Medal (5), Army Commendation Medal (2) with V Device, Navy & Marine Corps Achievement Medal (3), Combat Action Ribbon (2), and various other campaign and unit awards.
+His awards include the Meritorious Service Medal, Air Medal w/2 Strike/Flights, Navy & Marine Corps Commendation Medal (five awards), Army Commendation Medal (two awards) with V Device, Navy & Marine Corps Achievement Medal (three awards), Combat Action Ribbon (two awards), and various other campaign and unit awards.

 Don't forget to keep your family's information up to date in DEERS!